pombase/canto/documentation/canto.md

     vagrant box add precise64 http://files.vagrantup.com/precise64.box
     vagrant up

-These will take many minutes to complete.
-If everything is succesful, once `vagrant up` returns you can `ssh` to the virtual machine with:
+The `vagrant` commands will many minutes to complete.
+If everything is succesful, once `vagrant up` returns you can `ssh` to the virtual machine
+with:

     vagrant ssh